parterburn/6px-ruby/README.md

 # Add the hash of the image you want to add
 # Rotate the image 90 degress
 # The output url - 6px will put it on their hosting platform
+# Tell 6px to output in a gif - Possible options: ['gif', 'jpeg', 'png'] - Default: 'jpeg'
 # Tells 6px to process the 'snowboarding' image and rename it 'sideways_snowboarding'
 # Submit the job to 6px